istio/istio.io/content/en/docs/setup/install/multicluster/primary-remote/index.md

 Install the `base` chart in `cluster1`:

 {{< text bash >}}
-$ helm install istio-base istio/base --version 1.24.0-alpha.0 -n istio-system --kube-context "${CTX_CLUSTER1}"
+$ helm install istio-base istio/base -n istio-system --kube-context "${CTX_CLUSTER1}"
 {{< /text >}}

 Then, install the `istiod` chart in `cluster1` with the following multi-cluster settings:

 {{< text bash >}}
-$ helm install istiod istio/istiod --version 1.24.0-alpha.0 -n istio-system --set pilot.env.EXTERNAL_ISTIOD=true --kube-context "${CTX_CLUSTER1}" --set global.meshID=mesh1 --set global.externalIstiod=true --set global.multiCluster.clusterName=cluster1 --set global.network=network1
+$ helm install istiod istio/istiod -n istio-system --kube-context "${CTX_CLUSTER1}" --set global.meshID=mesh1 --set global.externalIstiod=true --set global.multiCluster.clusterName=cluster1 --set global.network=network1
 {{< /text >}}

 Notice that `values.global.externalIstiod` is set to `true`.
 This enables the control plane installed on `cluster1` to also serve as an external control plane for other remote clusters.
-When this feature is enabled, `istiod` will attempt to acquire the leadership lock, and consequently manage, [appropriately annotated](#set-the-control-plane-cluster-for-cluster2) remote clusters that will be attached to it (`cluster2` in this case).
+When this feature is enabled, `istiod` will attempt to acquire the leadership lock, and consequently manage, [appropriately annotated](#set-the-control-plane-cluster-for-cluster2) remote clusters that are attached to it (`cluster2` in this case).

 {{< /tab >}}